 Do White Candles Burn Faster Than Coloured?

 When it comes to candles, the color might seem like a simple aesthetic choice, but it can actually influence how they burn.
-So many people wonder if white candles burn faster than coloured ones, and the answer lies in the science of combustion, wax composition, and the role of additives.
+Many people wonder if white candles burn faster than coloured ones, and the answer lies in the science of combustion, wax composition, and the role of additives.
 While the difference might not be dramatic, understanding the factors that affect a candle’s burn rate can help you make informed choices for your next purchase or experiment.

 Introduction to Candle Burning Science